 The VLE is administered by AiTS.
 It is a web based learning environment where you can get course material, do quizzes and submit and receive feedback on assessments.
 The VLE tracks the pages you visit and stores your results (you can see this data).
 As such it is important that we protect that data.
 It is also important that you protect that data.

 The VLE is also a communication tool between students and between students and tutors and we do have some rules as to what you can and cannot do or say.

 To see what we store, our responsibilities and your responsibilities, download the policy from the Student support downloads.

 Bad academic practice includes lack of referencing, poor referencing or the passing off of somebody else's ideas as if originally discovered by the student.

-DMU and AiTS take academic offences very seriously and they can lead to expulsion from the course you are on.
-We make every effort to ensure that students understand how to avoid committing such offences.
-Our policy document describes how we deal with first offences, which are usually made through carelessness or misunderstanding.
+DMU and AiTS take academic offenses very seriously and they can lead to expulsion from the course you are on.
+We make every effort to ensure that students understand how to avoid committing such offenses.
+Our policy document describes how we deal with a first offence, which is usually made through carelessness or misunderstanding.